Richard walking the Via Francigena in Tuscany

-Richard from the CaminoWays.com customer care team, was recently walking the Via Francigena in Tuscany: from San Miniato to Siena.
+Richard walking the Via Francigena in Tuscany was recently walking the Via Francigena in Tuscany: from San Miniato to Siena.
 He shares the highlights of his fantastic trip:

 Departing Pisa, you can take a train from the central station to either Lucca or San Miniato.
 As we started our walk in San Miniato, our day by day description of this walk on the Via Francigena in Tuscany will start from here.
 When you arrive in San Miniato, on first glance it seems the same as any small suburban town however when you call your hotel for pick up you are taken to the upper or ‘old’ town.
 The old town up on the hill provides stunning views of the Tuscan countryside and the town itself is quite interesting with charming side streets, authentic restaurants and old medieval buildings.

-This section of the Via Francigena in general is very well marked and it would be quite difficult to lose your way.
+This section of the Via Francigena, in general, is very well marked and it would be quite difficult to lose your way.
 You will see the red and white trail markings and arrow signs with ‘Via Francigena’ clearly written on them.
-From San Miniato you make your way straight through the old town before walking parallel to a main road for approximately 5km (if you are doing the easy walk, you will skip these kms as the hotel will give you a lift 5km to the trail).
+From San Miniato, you make your way straight through the old town before walking parallel to the main road for approximately 2km (if you are doing the easy walk, you will skip these kms as the hotel will give you a lift 2km to the trail).

-These 5km are almost the only time you will walk beside a main road for the duration of the trip as you will soon arrive at a turn in the road that leads you up a gravel track and on through fields, farmyards, woodlands and dirt tracks.
+This 2 km are almost the only time you will walk beside the main road for the duration of the trip as you will soon arrive at a turn in the road that leads you up a gravel track and on through fields, farmyards, woodlands and dirt tracks.
 The scenery along the way really has to be seen to truly understand the natural beauty and really is the essence of why walking in Tuscany is the experience of a lifetime.

 Colle di Val d’Elsa is a more modern and relatively big town built on the river Elsa.
 The town is separated into two, the lower modern town previously mentioned and the upper medieval town built on the hill.
 The upper town is certainly worth a visit and is easily accessible via a lift so no additional walking is necessary.
 The views from the upper town are fantastic and there is also a large clock tower and a small church with a statue of Jesus enclosed in glass.